Recycling, Donating and Re-purposing items

 This problem is not limited to Canada.
 In the USA it’s estimated each person wastes 32kg of clothing annually, with only 15% of this ending up in a recycling center.
 The rest is landfilled or incinerated, causing lasting damage to the environment.

 With an increasing growth rate in Britain, they also have low rates of waste diversion.
-The article The Introduction to All Things Recycling by Monk and company explains the environmental benefits of recycling, the importance of recycling and the environmental impact of textile waste.
+The article The Introduction to All Things Recycling by Monk and Company explains the environmental benefits of recycling, the importance of recycling and the environmental impact of textile waste.

 If you would like a recycling document, listing how and where to donate and recycle items, send me an email julie@mindoverclutter.ca and put in the subject line recycling doc and I’ll send it to you.